-Work will continue in 2022/23 to improve and enhance financial accountability through reinforcement of roles and responsibilities, formalised training and enhanced financial reporting.
+The PCC and the Force are compliant with the principles of the FM code and work will continue in 2023/24 to improve and enhance financial accountability through reinforcement of roles and responsibilities, formalised training and enhanced financial reporting.
 The enhanced financial reporting will include data on policing performance and outcomes against financial information to enhance operational decision making.